 Quite simply Benton County offers some of the best hiking and biking trails in the state–and in the country.
-That’s according to MoBikeFed, the League of American Bicyclists and the Alliance for Biking and Walking, who have visited our trails system and bicycle and pedestrian facilities.
+That’s according to MoBikeFed, the League of American Bicyclists and the Alliance for Biking and Walking.
+In fact, each have visited and seen first-hand our trails system and bicycle and pedestrian facilities.

-We have a mountain bike and hiking park, a park and trail system in Warsaw’s downtown harbor area, levee and riverfront trails and connecting both sides of the river is the Joe Dice Swinging Bridge.
+We have a mountain bike and hiking park, and a park and trail system in Warsaw’s downtown harbor area.
+Additionally, we have levee and riverfront trails and connecting both sides of the river is the Joe Dice Swinging Bridge.

 Truman Lake Mountain Bike & Hiking Area

-A great place to get away!
-Trails that let you escape for the day, or for the weekend, offering 25+ miles of backcountry fun, breathtaking views, and access to fantastic swimming holes.
-For all levels of riding, these trails are a beaten path single track that offers an off-road riding/hiking experience for the beginner and the advanced.
-Several colored trails can help guide you around or mix up different sections for a whole new adventure.
-No motorized vehicles or horses are allowed in the park.
+Overall, these trails are a great place to get away!
+Undoubtedly, the trails in Benton County let you escape for the day, or for the weekend.
+They offer 25+ miles of backcountry fun, breathtaking views, and access to fantastic swimming holes.
+Basically, these trails are a beaten path single track that offers an off-road riding/hiking experience for the beginner and the advanced.
+Likewise, several colored trails can help guide you around or mix up different sections for a whole new adventure.
+However, no motorized vehicles or horses are allowed in the park.

 Warsaw Chamber of Commerce presents the Missouri State Championship bike races at the Truman Lake Mountain Bike Park.
 View the Park brochure or call the Warsaw Area Chamber of Commerce at 660-438-5922 for more information.

 - Truman Lake Adventure Club